Chart Color Schemes

 Helensvale lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, Helensvale's population is estimated at around 20,991 people, reflecting an increase of 2,042 individuals since the 2021 Census.
-The resident population was estimated by AreaSearch at 20,815 following examination of the latest ERP data release by the ABS in June 2024, with an additional 306 validated new addresses since the Census date contributing to this figure.
-This results in a density ratio of 1,051 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Helensvale's population growth of 10.8% since the 2021 census exceeded both the non-metro area average of 8.8% and the national average.
-Interstate migration contributed approximately 49.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
-For demographic projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
+As of Nov 2025, the estimated population for the Helensvale statistical area (Lv2) is around 20,994.
+This reflects a growth of 2,045 people since the 2021 Census, marking an increase of 10.8%.
+The resident population estimate of 20,815 by AreaSearch, based on the latest ERP data release by the ABS (June 2024), and additional validated new addresses since the Census date, supports this figure.
+This results in a density ratio of approximately 1,051 persons per square kilometer, aligning with averages seen across locations assessed by AreaSearch.
+The Helensvale (SA2) population growth rate of 10.8% since the 2021 Census exceeded both the non-metro area average of 8.8% and the national average.
+This growth was primarily driven by interstate migration, contributing approximately 49.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population